sejori/Hackaranda-AcerAces/docs/default/Arboretum.md

 - Calculating which of the remaining cards are locked into a playArea or buried too far in a discard and hence shouldn't be included in `remainingScore`.
 - Calculating how each card could affect each player's playArea score.
-- An alternate priority system based in the mechanics of the game.
+- An alternate priority system, fine tuned to the mechanics of the game.
 - Some sort of min-max algorithm.
 - AI?